visgl/loaders.gl/docs/specifications/category-scenegraph.md

 At their core glTF and GLB loaders extract this information, however additional classes are provided to make processing of the returned data easier.

-While the glTF "category" is obviously quite specific glTF, loaders for other scenegraph formats (e.g. COLLADA) could potentially also choose to "convert" the loaded data to this glTF format and thus enable interoperabiity with applications that are already designed to use the `GLTFLoader`.
+While the scenegraph "category" is obviously quite specific glTF, loaders for other scenegraph formats (e.g. COLLADA) could potentially also choose to "convert" the loaded data to this glTF format and thus enable interoperabiity with applications that are already designed to use the `GLTFLoader`.

 ## Data Structure